Hey everyone!

 Tydeus killed EVERYONE EXCEPT MAEON AND SENDS MAEON BACK TO THEBES LIKE, “Go tell your king about your crushing defeat lol”

-Polyneices realizes this might be a bit harder than he thought.
-So, he goes to find Oedipus (a blind guy who has one , because oracles said, the side Oedipus favors will win.
+Eteocles realizes this might be a bit harder than he thought.
+Polyneices goes to find Oedipus (a blind guy who has one , because oracles said, the side Oedipus favors will win.

 Oedipus is a little angry.
 Polyneices had exiled him and now wants him to help in a war against his brother.
 So Oedipus does the natural thing- he curses both Polyneices and Eteocles, saying that they’d both die.